Master of Science for Teachers (M.S.T.) in Adolescence Education, Grades 7-12

 - Enter into a field where you make a difference in adolescents' lives.

 Application Deadline and Interview Dates

 M.S.T. programs only accept applications for the summer or fall.
-The application deadline is February 15th of each year for summer or fall matriculation (if accepted).
+The application deadline is February 15th of each year for summer or fall matriculation.
+Late applications may be considered if there is room in the program.
 Please contact us immediately if you are interested in applying.
 Admission to SUNY Plattsburgh is granted without regard to race, creed, color, sex, age, national origin, sexual orientation, disability, or handicap.

 M.S.T.
-Adolescence Education Interview Dates: Interviews for the M.S.T. in Adolescence Education for summer/fall 2013 applicants will be held on Friday, March 8 for main campus applicants.
-Interviews for branch campus candidates will be arranged at the convenience of the applicant and branch campus faculty.
+Adolescence Education Interview Dates: Interviews for the M.S.T. in Adolescence Education for summer/fall 2014 applicants will be held on Friday, March 7 for main campus applicants.
+Interviews for branch campus candidates will be held on Saturday, March 8 at SUNY Plattsburgh at Queensbury.
 A second set of interviews will be arranged for late applicants (to both campuses) as well.
 You will be contacted by the department if you have been selected to come for an interview.

 Graduate application materials need to be submitted to the Graduate Admissions Office (Kehoe 113) and can be found at http://www.plattsburgh.edu/admissions/graduate/forms.php.